 Desert Oasis High school consists of (17) buildings, housed on a corner lot, that is adjacent to the District Office.
 Included on the campus are a small athletic field, and a basketball court.
 The main gate, which is at the front of the school, is the only entrance and exit allowed during school hours.
 The Principal's office sits adjacent to this main entrance, thus, it is very visible.
-Phoenix Rising High School consists of (2) classrooms and is located in the back part of Desert Oasis adjacent to the District office.
+Phoenix Rising High School consists of (2) classrooms and is located on the same property as Desert Oasis, adjacent to the District office.
 The main entrance in thru Desert Oasis High School.